Tickets are sold and bookings made on the understanding that you help maintain the conditions for a safe and harmonious event.

 - There are late-night cafes and music venues that operate within our license — if you’d like to stay up all night and chat around a fire please do — but only around one of our public fire pits.

 - Whilst we are asking participants to be considerate about making noise outside of certain time-frames, within those time-frames there will be amplified music that may not suit your tastes, either in style, volume or times of day.

 - We expect our amplified music venues to play music up to the higher noise limit (of our Licence restrictions) at any points between:

 If you feel that these times do not suit your preferences, you may wish to reconsider booking tickets or bring ear plugs.

 A sober, recreational drug and alcohol free environment is what makes Buddhafield the event it is.

 - Recreational drugs, alcohol or "legal highs" are not tolerated at our event; failing to respect this will result in persons being asked to leave or detained by security teams and the police called.

 - We reserve the right to search persons, luggage or vehicles as a condition of entry at any point during the event.

 Ticket holders consent to inclusion in official photographic, visual and audio promotion of the event.
 We regret that, in most cases, it would be impossible to ask personal permission to reproduce your image.

 Refunds are at our discretion.
-If you need one, we will reimburse 80% of the cost of your ticket(s), only if you return them, and we receive them before two weeks before the start of the event.
+If you need one, we will reimburse 80% of the cost of your ticket(s) if you email us your proof of purchase at least two weeks before the start of the event.